MdReyadHossain/Data-Structure-and-Algorithm/README.md

 # Data Structure and Algorithm

-This repository contains Python implementations of various data structures and algorithms.
+This repository contains Python implementations of various data structures and algorithms with Object Oriented way.
 The implementations are organized by topics, making it easy to navigate and understand the codebase.
-Whether you are preparing for coding interviews or simply want to enhance your problem-solving skills, this repository provides a comprehensive resource.

 ## Table of Contents